reflexer-labs/geb-rrfm-calculators/src/test/fuzz/README.md

 Kp: -1787183184978591511920776653045934116821806
 Ki: 0

-Conclusion: Kp should never exceed 1 wad, (Mainnet test version is 826942069420 for example), Ki should always be lower than Kp.
+Conclusion: Kp should never exceed 1 WAD, (Mainnet test version is 826942069420 for example), Ki should always be lower than Kp.
 No risks of overflowing (DoS), but setting a bound on the Kp and Ki (that are set by governance) to one Wad fully prevents an attack (or error).